BolleCola/BolleCola/README.md

-OHAYÔ, i'm Bolle Cola a developper from 42 ;).
-(All my repo is private)
+OHAYÔ, i'm Bolle Cola a web app devlopper who work in Lausanne ;) (All my repo is private)